Terms and Conditions

 6) Reservation of ownership

-If the seller makes advance payments, ownership of the delivered goods is reserved until the purchase price due has been paid in full.
+If the seller makes advance payments, ownership of the delivered goods is reserved until the full purchase price due has been paid.

 7) Liability for defects (warranty)

-Unless otherwise stated in the following regulations, the legal provisions on liability for defects apply.
-Unlike the above, the following applies to contracts for the delivery of goods:
+Unless otherwise stated in the following rules, the statutory provisions on liability for defects apply.
+In contrast, the following applies to contracts for the delivery of goods:

 7.1 If the client acts as an entrepreneur,

-• the seller has the possibility of choosing the type of complementary service;
+- The seller has the option of choosing the type of additional service;

-• For new goods, the limitation period for defects is one year from the delivery of the goods;
+- For new goods, the limitation period for defects is one year from the date of delivery of the goods;

-• The limitation period does not restart if a replacement delivery is made within the scope of liability for defects.
+- The limitation period does not start again if a replacement delivery is made within the scope of liability for defects.

-• for any obligation of the seller to provide digital product updates, in contracts for the delivery of goods with digital elements.
+- for any obligation of the seller to provide updates to digital products, in contracts for the delivery of goods with digital elements.

 7.3 Furthermore, for entrepreneurs, the statutory limitation periods for any existing legal remedies will not be affected.

-7.4 If the customer acts as a merchant within the meaning of § 1 HGB, he is subject to the commercial obligation to investigate and submit complaints in accordance with § 377 HGB.
-If the customer fails to comply with the information obligations regulated there, the merchandise will be considered approved.
+7.4 If the customer acts as a merchant within the meaning of § 1 HGB, he is subject to the commercial obligation to investigate and file complaints in accordance with § 377 HGB.
+If the customer fails to comply with the information obligations regulated therein, the goods will be deemed to have been approved.

 8) Applicable Law

-The law of the Federal Republic of Germany applies to all legal relations between the parties, excluding the laws on the international purchase of movable property.
-For consumers, this choice of law only applies to the extent that the protection granted is not withdrawn by mandatory provisions of the law of the country in which the consumer has his habitual residence.
+The law of the Federal Republic of Germany applies to all legal relationships between the parties, to the exclusion of the laws governing the international sale of movable goods.
+For consumers, this choice of law only applies to the extent that the protection granted is not waived by mandatory provisions of the law of the country in which the consumer has his or her habitual residence.

 9) Alternative dispute resolution